Last update: Jun 02, 2023 19:02 p.m. EDT

 - be a citizen of the United States

-- be 18 years old on or before election day.
-If you will be 18 on or before the day of the general election, you may vote in the primary election for candidates only.
+- be at least 18 years old on or before the day of the next general election day (if you will be 18 on or before the day of the general election, you may vote in the primary election for candidates only, but you cannot vote on issues or party central committees until you are 18)

 - not be incarcerated (in jail or in prison) for a felony conviction